cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

     like when using OpenShift or MinIO via HTTPS.
 In that case, you need to set the option `endpointCA` referring to a secret containing the CA bundle so that Barman can verify the certificate correctly.

+!!!
+Note
+    If you want ConfigMaps and Secrets to be **automatically** reloaded by instances, you can add a label with key `k8s.enterprisedb.io/reload` to it, otherwise you will have to reload the instances using the `kubectl cnp reload` subcommand.

 ### MinIO Gateway

 Optionally, you can use MinIO Gateway as a common interface which